 Compassion is a response to someone’s suffering with a desire to help or relieve their suffering.
 When we see someone hurting and offer a hug or a kind word, we demonstrate compassion.
 When we see someone who is hungry or hurting, whether a toddler or a sign-wielding person standing at an intersection, we can offer compassion by feeding them and meeting their need.

 Self-compassion is when we recognize and relieve our own suffering or hardship.
 We offer ourselves the same response to difficult situations as we would a friend.
-We listen to what we need and respond.
+We listen to what we need and respond with kindness.

 Tender self-compassion harnesses the energy of nurturing to alleviate suffering, while fierce self-compassion harnesses the energy of action to alleviate suffering – when these are fully integrated they manifest as caring force.Kristen Neff